wfro/frontend-boilerplates/README.md

 Here are my various frontend boilerplates.
-To use them, you'll probably want to delete the `.git` directory and start from scratch with your own repository:
+You'll probably want to delete the `.git` directory and start from scratch with your own repository:

 ```
 git clone git@github.com:wfro/frontend-boilerplates.git